 Fitness for Duty.
 An employee that takes FML due to the employee's own serious health condition shall provide, before resuming work, a fitness-for-duty certification from the health care provider.
-If certification of the employee's ability to perform essential job function is required, the district shall provide a list of essential job functions (e.g., job description) to the employee with the FML designation notice to share with the health care provider.
+When leave is taken for the employee's own serious health condition, the certification must address the employee's ability to perform essential job function.
+The district shall provide a list of essential job functions (e.g., job description) to the employee with the FML designation notice to share with the health care provider.
+Fitness for duty is not required when an employee returns to work following leave to care for a family member with a serious health condition; to care for a child following birth, adoption, or foster care placement; or for qualifying exigency leave.